apache/carbondata/docs/useful-tips-on-carbondata.md

   ```

   **NOTE:**
   + BloomFilter can be created to enhance performance for queries with precise equal/in conditions.
-You can find more information about it in BloomFilter dataMap document.
+You can find more information about it in BloomFilter datamap [document](https://github.com/apache/carbondata/blob/master/docs/datamap/bloomfilter-datamap-guide.md).

 ## Configuration for Optimizing Data Loading performance for Massive Data